PixeLarm12/si-crm/README.md

 # CRM
-This is a CRM system made by students from UNESP Baury, Information System's course.
+This is a CRM system made by students from UNESP Bauru, Information System's course.

 # Pay attention to